Understanding Emotions

 Some people speculate that reduced oxytocin may be associated with Autism.

 There's a difference between emotional empathy and cognitive empathy.
 Emotional empathy involves the synchronization of heart rate and internal states.
 Cognitive empathy involves agreeing and understanding.
 Conceptually.
-Both types of empathy are important but there are huge differences between people in how they relate to others.
+Both types of empathy are important, but there are huge differences between people in how they relate to others.

 Oxytocin, The Love Hormone